g-tiara-shin/g-tiara-shin.github.io/_posts/2020-05-17-Podcast Cover design.md

 ---

 ## 1. Overview
 Soyounssaem is a Korean language teacher.
-She is passionate for Korean education for children under 8.
+She is passionate about Korean education for children under 8.
 She wanted to launch a channel in Podcast.
 Specifically, she wanted to read good storybooks for children who are starting to learn Korean.
-Many parents are busy and don't know what is the best books for their children.
+Many parents are busy and don’t know what the best books for their children are.
 Her podcasts choose a book, read and suggest extra activities which parents and children can enjoy afterwards.

 ## 2. Developing
-The main target is a family who has young children and there was a need to stand out among the all the other covers in the podcast.
-Most of the potcasts covers are filled with huge typos and using color red or color with high contrast.
-But she wanted her podcasts look more like cozy atmosphere and intrigue creativity.
+The main target is a family with young children, and there was a need to stand out among all the other covers in the podcast.
+Most of the podcasts covers are filled with massive typos and using the colour red or colour with high contrast.
+But she wanted her podcasts to look more like a cosy atmosphere and intrigue creativity.
 ![podcast ideation sketch](/assets/images/podcast-ideation.JPG)
 As a kid, I could play just using toys like dinosaur, car, lego and dolls.
-So bring images from toys and find typeface to feel more like fluid.
+So bring images from toys and find a typeface to feel more like a fluid.

 ## 3. Outcome
 Here is the outcome.
-Using multiple gradation of colors and texture and toys.
+It is using multiple gradations of colours and texture, and toys.
 See how it looks.
 ![podcast outcome](/assets/images/Podcast_Thubmnails.png)
-In addition, if you are interested in the podcast, here is the link. <a href="https://podcasts.apple.com/kr/podcast/%EC%86%8C%EC%97%B0%EC%8C%A4%EA%B3%BC-%EA%B7%B8%EB%A6%BC%EB%8F%99%ED%99%94%EC%B1%85-%EC%9D%BD%EC%9E%90/id1515196087?l=en" target="_blank">
+Besides, if you are interested in the podcast, here is the link. <a href="https://podcasts.apple.com/kr/podcast/%EC%86%8C%EC%97%B0%EC%8C%A4%EA%B3%BC-%EA%B7%B8%EB%A6%BC%EB%8F%99%ED%99%94%EC%B1%85-%EC%9D%BD%EC%9E%90/id1515196087?l=en" target="_blank">